comet-ml/comet-sdk-extensions/README.md

 cometx download WORKSPACE/model-registry/NAME/VERSION-OR-STAGE [FLAGS ...]
 ```

+For more information, `cometx download --help`

 ## cometx log

-This command is used to log a file to a specific experiment.
+This command is used to log a resource (metrics, parameters, asset,
+etc) file to a specific experiment or experiments.

 cometx log example: